nedshawa/Nginx-packer-nomad-terraform/README.md

 - Packer will create an AMI based on RHEL 7 on AWS, this will include all what you need for consul servers and clients.
-- Terraform will build the cluster based on the variables supplied within the terraform runtime folder, followed by starting up the consul cluster and the Apache service.
+- Terraform will build the cluster based on the variables supplied within the terraform runtime folder, followed by starting up the consul and nomad cluster and the Apache service.
+- nomad clients will use consul to join nomad servers, with the last node Nomad will submit a job for nginx to start on the clients.

 The Packer folder consists of the following: